 One of our readers asked us to share some helpful tips on how to keep DIY projects home decorating affordable – this is a great question because I think we’ve all experienced this once or twice in our lifetime.
 You know, you’re at the checkout line of your favorite craft supply store, giddy with anticipation to start your most recent easy diy home improvement projects, you think to yourself, “I’m going to save so much money doing this project with my hands!”
 Then, you catch a glimpse of the register screen – your project isn’t as cheap as you thought it was going to be.
 In fact, it appears you’ll be paying the same if not more then what you would spend at the store!
 Here are five tips for keeping DIY projects home decorating affordable.

-5 Tips on How to Keep DIY Projects Home Decorating Affordable
+How to Keep DIY Projects Home Decorating Affordable

 So, what are some ways we can do DIY projects without breaking the bank or better yet paying more than what we would have bought it for?
 We’ve compiled a great list of tips on how to keep DIY projects home decorating affordable!